 A major component of critical infrastructure in Birmingham is the region's numerous transport networks.
-They are interested in how weather and climate impact this critical infrastructure, and how in turn it influences the health of the city, e.g. air quality.
-They provide insights into the performance of green, grey and buried infrastructure across the city.
+Researchers in the Birmingham Observatory are interested in how weather and climate impact this critical infrastructure, and how in turn it influences the health of the city, e.g. air quality.
+Researchers aim to provide insights into the performance of green, grey and buried infrastructure across the city.
 Answering questions such as: how do local disruptions such as streetworks influence urban biodiversity.
-Their hope is that these monitoring systems will inform city planners about how to "green our cities" to best effect for both citizens and the infrastructure systems that support their daily lives.
+The intention is that these monitoring systems will inform city planners about how to "green our cities" to best effect for both citizens and the infrastructure systems that support their daily lives.

 More than half of the world’s population now lives in urban areas and UN projections suggest that this proportion will rise to 68% by 2050 worldwide.
 In Europe, this proportion has already been succeeded with 74% of our citizen living in cities.